 If your dog has ongoing soft stools or diarrhea, your vet may perform some tests to investigate the cause.
 They may also recommend a hypoallergenic diet trial to see if it has any food allergies or sensitivities.

 Fiber supplementation can also be useful to ‘bulk up’ your dog’s feces.
 Specially designed supplements are available for dogs.
-Some dog some owners also use home remedies such as canned pumpkin, with good results.
+Some dog owners also use home remedies such as canned pumpkin with good results.
 Your vet will help you with the amount of fiber to add to your pet’s diet, and any changes should always be discussed with them first.

 Unfortunately, despite our best efforts, some dogs still suffer from anal gland problems that recur very frequently.
 In these more severe cases, surgery can be performed to remove the anal glands; however, this is a delicate procedure and should be performed by an experienced surgeon or surgical specialist.

 In most cases, your vet will prescribe medication to relieve the itch or irritation.
 These medications may include non-steroidal anti-inflammatories (NSAIDs), corticosteroids (steroids), and other anti-itch medications (such as Apoquel or Cytopoint).
-Antibiotics will also be prescribed if secondary infection is present.
+Antibiotics will also be prescribed if a secondary infection is present.

 For milder cases of skin irritation, your vet may prescribe a cream or specially formulated shampoo for sensitive skin.
 If your dog is licking the area excessively, they may need to wear an Elizabethan collar to protect them until the itch has gone.

 Dogs that have recently had diarrhea may have matted fur or a dirty bottom and need to be kept clean to prevent skin irritation and dermatitis.
 Their back end should be washed with gentle dog shampoo and gently patted dry.
 If the fur is matted, it usually needs to be clipped or carefully trimmed to remove the matted fur.